Talhahax/SolarScan/README.md

 Configuration

 - API Base URL: edit `ApiClient.BASE_URL` if your backend endpoint differs.
+- Splash Screen: Configured in `themes.xml` with Material Design 3 colors and logo drawable.
 - Logging: OkHttp logging interceptor is enabled (BODY).
 Adjust for release as needed.
 - ProGuard: see `app/proguard-rules.pro` for release configurations.
+- Themes: Material Design 3 colors defined in `colors.xml` with light and dark variants.

 Testing